 2. Set aside your Obligation

 Each hero comes with their own obligations (Scarlet Witch comes with 2).
 Set them aside as they will be added later to the encounter deck.
-It is important to not put them in the villain deck yet, as this way they will not be discarded by effects, and they won’t be dealt to you as any initial encounter cards dealt to you by the villain – handy!
+We’re going to be putting them in the villain deck shortly, but for now we’re just tracking those cards down and separating them from the box!

 3. Set aside your Nemesis